 The Social Security Network

-Q: What kind of exercise do lazy
+Q: What kind of exercise do lazy people do?

 Submitted by Valerie Lunt, Mesa, Arizona

 A few months ago, Hamas “arrested” a dolphin for being an Israeli spy.
 Readers of Reason magazine came up with titles for the film this action might inspire: